thompson318/human-in-the-loop/call_for_collaborators.md

  - a final review (and publication) at the end of the project to see from [UCL's Advanced Research Computing Centre](https://www.ucl.ac.uk/advanced-research-computing/)  how my simulations impacted the translation project.

-# What I need.
+## What I Need

 I am preparing a funding application to support this work.
 Having a set of candidate projects together with short letters of support from researchers would greatly enhance the application.
 So if interested please get in touch by mid November.

-# Open Component: Games for outreach and teaching
+## Open Component: Games for outreach and teaching

-# Related Publications
+The simulations and games that I have developed and intend to create are very well suited to use in outreach activities and teaching.
+I'm proposing running a parallel stream utilising the same software components to deliver games for outreach and teaching.
+The aim of this is to establish ARC as a centre of expertise in this area.
+So if you can think of a game you would like to develop for outreach or teaching please [contact me](mailto:s.thompson@ucl.ac.uk) to discuss your idea.

+# Relevant Previous Work

  - [Development and Assessment of a Serious Game to Study Reduced Field of View in Keyhole Surgery](https://preprints.jmir.org/preprint/56269)
  - [SnappySonic: An Ultrasound Acquisition Replay Simulator](https://doi.org/10.5334/jors.289)